NonnagHcaz/Kharon/README.md

 - Add `__init__.py` files with standard setup details
 - Convert old `util` and `data.IO` imports to new imports

+Charon also provides both synchronous and asynchronous versions of any method performing HTTP requests.

 ---

 ## INSTALL

 _**Not yet on PyPI**_, but when it is:

-> python -m pip install charon
+> python -m pip install Charon

+---

+## REQUIREMENTS

+You need at least one of the following:

+- `requests` for synchronous requests
+- `aiohttp` for asynchronous requests

+When installing `Charon` with pip, both `requests` and `aiohttp` will be downloaded as well as `Charon`.

 ---